 - Preschool: This year, you will be faced with the decision of whether to start Baby in preschool.
 Starting school is a major transition for Baby, and it can be helpful to keep as much of the rest of their routine consistent as possible, to help them feel more secure and in control.
 As with any big change, beginning school can cause regressions in some areas, like sleep or potty training.
 Be patient, and remember that with consistency from you, they will get back on track once they get used to the new routine.

 - Social: Socially, Baby will begin playing with their peers this year, instead of just near them.
 You can help encourage good social behavior by modeling how to interact with friends, as they learn most by watching you.
 You will probably find that she begins telling you about new friends she has made at school, so get ready for lots of playdates!

-This coming year is a big one for Baby socially, and it’s also a great time for her to get to know themselves, so keep an eye out for Baby’s blossoming personality, too!
+This coming year is a big one for Baby socially, and it’s also a great time for her to get to know herself, so keep an eye out for Baby’s blossoming personality, too!

 - “Developmental Milestones: 3 to 4 Year Olds.”
 HealthyChildren.
 American Academy of Pediatrics, November 21 2015.
 Retrieved November 9 2017. https://www.healthychildren.org/English/ages-stages/preschool/Pages/Developmental-Milestones-3-to-4-Year-Olds.aspx.